-your mother's birthday oops-and have to buy a last-minute gift.
+Life is full of emergencies and small surprises.
+You get strep throat and have to go to the doctor.
+You forget your mother's birthday-oops-and have to buy a last-minute gift.
 If you spend everything you make, you have nothing left to bail you out of these small jams.
+And if a bigger problem like a leaky roof comes along, you have real trouble.
 Learning to do this is difficult, but it's important.
 Don't make excuses.
 A good rule of thumb is to try to save 15% of every dollar you bring home.